Season Series Trophies:

 -The Thomas W. Fowler, Jr. Trophy for double handed events (Club 420s)

--The Ryan J. Weiss Memorial Trophy for highest score in RS Feva events
+-The Ryan J. Weiss Memorial Trophy for RS Feva events

--The O’pen Skiff season trophy for highest score in O’pen Skiff events
+-The O’pen Skiff season trophy for O’pen Skiff events

 The Qualifying Events for each JSA Season Trophy are the four championship qualifier regattas for the boat class that are designated in the Rules for JSA Events.